BeardedCoder/RealWorldRetros/README.md

 Sean also gave this talk at [ConFoo] (http://confoo.ca/en/2014/session/real-world-retrospectives) on February 28th, 2014.
 Notes need to be updated for additional content presented at ConFoo.

 January 28th slides can be viewed on [SlideShare](http://www.slideshare.net/mbcampbell360/real-world-retrospectives).
-Febrayr 28th slides can be viewed on [SpeakerDeck] (https://speakerdeck.com/seanyo/real-world-retrospectives) and on [SlideShare] (http://www.slideshare.net/seanyo/rwr-con-foov1)
+February 28th slides can be viewed on [SpeakerDeck] (https://speakerdeck.com/seanyo/real-world-retrospectives) and on [SlideShare] (http://www.slideshare.net/seanyo/rwr-con-foov1)

 ## Real World Retro Techniques

 ###Dominant Speaker